exercism/docs/product/reputation.md

   If more than one label is specified, the label with the highest reputation value determines the awarded reputation.

+  Note that an `x:size` label on an **issue** never affects the awarded reputation - even if a merged pull request lacks an `x:size` label, and closes an issue that has one.

 ### 5. Reviewing pull requests

 For each merged or closed pull request reviewed by the user, `5` reputation is awarded.